Lxrd-AJ/CI346-Fire-Dragon/README.md

 # CI346-Fire-Dragon
 CI346 Programming Assignment

+Live server running on Digital Ocean Droplet: http://46.101.73.65:8090/

 # Running the Program
 The entire project can be packaged into a docker container.
 A simple `docker-compose up` in the project directory should run everything and the application should be listening on port 8090 by default.

 If running the docker-compose for the second time, remember to use `docker-compose build` first to build the images with the new changes as docker-compose does not build newer images.

+# Debugging the Program
+`npm start-dev` should run the server in development mode according to the package.json and also `npm start` in Public/Fire.

 # HATEOAS Implementation